 Rohtas Fort also known as Qila Rohtas is a fortress located near the city of Jhelum.
 It was constructed in the 16th century, during the reign of Sher Shah Suri.
 The fort is said to be one of the largest forts in the subcontinent.
 Luckily, the fort was never attacked and as a result it is still standing firmly with all its glory.

 Rohtas Fort was inscribed by UNESCO as a World Heritage Site in 1997 for being an exceptional example of the Muslim military architecture of Central and South Asia.Rohtas Fort covers an area of 70 hectares, enclosed by 4 kilometers of walls that were bolstered by 68 bastion towers, and 12 gates.
 The large fort could hold a force of up to 30,000 men.

-Near these historical places there are many good restaurants nearby , If you want to explore more then read our blog on Restaurants In Peshawar where you can find some good restaurants and historical places in Peshawar.
+Near these historical places, there are many good restaurants nearby.
+If you want to explore more, read our blog on Restaurants In Peshawar, where you can find some excellent restaurants and historical places in the city.

 6. Tomb of Jahangir

-Visiting a tomb may not be the first thing that comes to mind when people think of vacations, but Jahangir’s tomb is unlike any other.
-It is a superb example of excellent architecture and craftsmanship and is located in Lahore.
+Visiting a tomb might not be the foremost consideration when people plan vacations, but Jahangir’s tomb stands apart.
+It serves as a superb example of outstanding architecture and craftsmanship, situated in Lahore.
 Jahangir’s Tomb was sculpted to perfection, from glasswork to marble, in order to accurately reflect the splendour and heroism of Jahangir, the Mughal Ruler.
 Near these historical places , people are running their successful business , If you want to run a business but don’t have a good idea then checkout our blog on business ideas in Pakistan .